-19Once again you will show us your loving kindness and trample on our wrongs, casting all our sins into the depths of the sea.
+Once again you will show us your loving kindness and trample on our wrongs, casting all our sins into the depths of the sea.

-20 Show faithfulness to Jacob, mercy to Lk Abraham, as you have sworn to our ancestors from the days of old.
+20 Show faithfulness to Jacob, mercy to Lk 1:73; Abraham, as you have sworn to our ancestors from the days of old.

-Nahum prophesied when the Assyrian power was collapsing, at the death of Ashurbanipal, the last king in 626.
-In 612 the Medes and Babylonian allies attacked and destroyed Nineveh, the capital of the Assyrians.
+Nahum prophesied when the Assyrian power was collapsing, at the death of Ashurbanipal, the last king, in the year 626 B. C. In the year 612 B.C. the Medes and Babylonian allies attacked and destroyed Nineveh, the capital of the Assyrians.
 Even before that, however, the Assyrians were losing their control over the people whom they had enslaved and who thoroughly hated them.
 The Jews were among them.
 Nahum's poems show the heart of a patriot who believes that the Lord governs the history of the nations.